Cognitive Ethnography Projects

 2. Analysis: Describe the cultural models that are required to make sense of, or establish the meaning of, the passage.
 Make sure that your description is accurate and clear.
 You might consider expressing it in a diagram or some other notation.
 Show how these models are used in the passage and how the passage relies on the listener having access to these models.
 Describe any inferences that the passage suggests.
 How is the listener expected to go beyond what is literally present in the passage?
 If possible, provide other evidence (beyond the inference or interpretation that is to be explained) in support of the claim that these models are cultural models.

 3. Write it up including all of the above.
-Attach the portion of the transcript that you use to the end of the paper.
-When you make a claim about the presence of a model, you may wish to include brief excerpts from the transcripts in the body of the paper in support of your claims.
-Many of the papers we have read so far include examples of this.
+Include a link in your CPR text to a file containing the portion of the transcript that you analysed.
+When you make a claim about the presence of a model, you may wish to include brief excerpts from the transcripts in the body of the text in support of your claims.

-Maximum 5 pages of text.
-Normal margins and font size please.
-Then additional figures and tables if they contribute to the description.
+Maximum 1000 words of text.
+See the CPR assignment for more instructions.
+You can include links to additional figures and tables if they contribute to the description.

-Project 6.
-Transcription of Activity in Video from Your Setting: Due March 6, 2008
+Project 4 Transcription of Activity in Video from Your Setting

 General project guidelines